 Calling every marketing video that doesn’t feel like a TV commercial, ‘content marketing’, does not add clarity.

-Content marketing basically refers to brands creating and sharing useful information.
-It’s tough to get agreement on anything more specific.
+Content marketing refers to brands creating and sharing useful information.
+It’s difficult to get agreement on anything beyond this basic definition.

 Back in 1999, the Cluetrain Manifesto told us that sharing knowledge and having human conversations are what matter.
 Markets were becoming ‘conversations’ and brands were going to have to start listening, instead of yelling at people.

 At around the same time, Seth Godin introduced his landmark book ‘Permission Marketing‘ which recognized that consumers, because of the internet, had the power to grant permission to brands to communicate with them.

 Ever since, brands have had to learn to talk in a more human voice and to present things of interest and value to potential customers in order to earn their attention.

 The idea behind ‘Content Marketing’ is a good one.
 (Businesses need to turn their focus from themselves to their customers and provide them with valuable information to get their attention.)